-The chart on page 25 provides a basic comparison of ETFs, index mutual funds, and individual stocks.
+The chart below provides a basic comparison of ETFs, index mutual funds, and individual stocks.
 Turn to your financial advisor whenever you have questions about the differences between these types of investments and the ways in which they can be used in your portfolio.